 Check back regularly for more information and links, or sign up for our newsletter and be notified!

-Applications submitted after the close date will be reviewed, but are not guaranteed acceptance in the event.
-Take advantage of the time you have now to prepare your project.
+*Applications submitted after the close date will be reviewed, but are not guaranteed acceptance in the event.
+Take advantage of the time you have now to prepare for your project.
 Note that exhibits with hands-on opportunities are given priority.
 We look forward to receiving your applications to exhibit!
 We’ll list makers on the site as applications are accepted.

 Maker / Exhibitor Booth

-An all weekend exhibit to show-off your project(s), to demo or discuss how you made them, and to inspire people to make (includes Individuals, Groups, Schools, Non-Profits and Commercial Makers).
+An all-weekend exhibit to show-off your project(s), to demo or discuss how you made them, and to inspire people to make (includes Individuals, Groups, Schools, Non-Profits and Commercial Makers).
 Individual Makers who exhibit their projects at Maker Faire receive booths for FREE!
 See below for special rates.

 A scheduled performance, usually on a stage, set lengths vary.
 Musicians, lively demonstrations, and all a manner of shows.